EF Core Sidekick: Using this extension for auto code generation

 After you specify the connection properties in the Connection Properties dialog, click Test Connection to make sure the database connection is successful.

-After creating the database connection, you can select it in the Generate entities from database window, and then you can select one or more tables and/or views from the database (①).
-If the list is long, you can search for the name of the table or view.
+After creating the database connection, you can select it in the Generate entities from database window, and then you can select one or more items (tables, views, functions, and/or stored procedures) from the database (①).
+If the list is long, you can search for the name of the item.
+If you have created entities before from the same database connection, the last selected items will be still selected for easy selection.

 The Enable selection of associated tables and references option (②) is selected by default, so when you select a table, the tables that are referenced by the selected table (so called referenced tables) will be automatically selected and the reference relationship will be displayed in the DataType and Mapping Type columns (⑥).